The Kids Tonight Show

-The Kids Tonight Show is an American late-night talk show for children that premiered on Peacock on October 14, 2021.
+The Kids Tonight Show is an American late-night talk show for children that aired on Peacock from October 14 to December 23, 2021.
 The series is hosted by Recker Eans, Dylan Gilmer, Mykal-Michelle Harris, and Olivia Perez.
 On the show, it is referred as "the first talk show for kids by kids" and is based on the long-running late-night talk show The Tonight Show.